 - If the homeowner has owned their house for five or more years, refinancing may help remove the requirement for mortgage insurance which also increases savings.

 - Refinancing higher rate mortgages can include lowering interest rates, providing better terms and possibly shortening the length of the mortgage.

 Those looking to refinance their existing mortgages or purchase a new home, should consider the options available from Customers Bank.
 Our lending specialists can offer a variety of loan products and services, from conventional mortgages to government-backed loans.
-We offer several different mortgage options in the following states: Pennsylvania, New York, New Jersey, Connecticut, Delaware, Massachusetts, Rhode Island, Virginia and Washington DC.
+We offer several different mortgage options in the following states: Pennsylvania, New York, New Jersey, Connecticut, Delaware, Massachusetts and Rhode Island.
 To learn more, visit our website or contact one of our loan officers.